Aneurysm embolization: coiling, stenting, flow diversion

 A patient with an unruptured aneurysm has time to prepare for a scheduled surgery and will typically undergo tests (e.g., blood test, electrocardiogram, chest X-ray) several days before surgery.
 In the doctor’s office, you will sign consent forms and complete paperwork regarding your medical history including allergies, medications, bleeding history, anesthesia reactions, and previous surgeries.
 Discuss all medications (prescription, over-the-counter, herbal supplements) you are taking with your health care provider.
 Some medications need to be continued or stopped the day of surgery.
 Be sure to discuss all allergies to medications, jewelry (nickel), or shellfish (iodine) with your doctor.

 Stop taking all non-steroidal anti-inflammatory medicines (Naprosyn, Advil, Motrin, Nuprin, Aleve, etc.) 1 week before surgery.
 Stop taking coumadin 1 week before surgery.
-Some blood thinning medications (aspirin, Plavix) are permitted or occasionally recommended prior to coiling.
+Some blood thinning medications (aspirin, Plavix) are occasionally recommended prior to coiling.
 The doctor will give you specific instructions to either stop or start taking blood thinners.
 Additionally, stop smoking, chewing tobacco, and drinking alcohol 1 week before and 2 weeks after surgery as these activities can cause bleeding problems.
 No food or drink is permitted past midnight the night before surgery.

 Patients are admitted to the hospital the morning of the procedure.
 An intravenous (IV) line is placed in the arm.
 An anesthesiologist will explain the effects of anesthesia and its risks.

 Endovascular procedures are usually performed in the special procedures room or angiography suite in the radiology department.
 The procedure has six steps and generally takes 2 to 4 hours.